Do you use organic shampoo?

 This is something the Soil Association is currently trying to address.

-Unfortunately until governing bodies can agree on stricter guidelines, it really must come down to the consumer being a savvy buyer.
+Unfortunately until governing bodies can agree on stricter guidelines, it really comes down to you the consumer, being a savvy buyer.

-A tip to look out for, is that Organic Natural shampoo tends to have low suds, or may even be completely lather free.
+A tip to look out for, is that organic or natural shampoo, tends to have low suds, or may even be completely lather free.

-Dry shampoo will clean just and the really great thing about them of course, is that they are much healthier for you and the environment. x
+And the really great thing, is that they are much healthier for you and the environment.